garciat20/tune-tracker/README.md

 ## Version History

-* 1.0.0-alpha.1
+* 1.0.0
-  *  Functionality added to create a new user, view a profile (limited), login, logout, and added 'help' command to offer help on current version of application.
+  *  Functionality added to: create a new user, view one's own profile , login, logout, make a playlist, add a song to your playlist, view 5 random songs, follow a user, added 'help' command to offer help on current version of application, etc.

 * 0.1
     * Able to connect to database, no functionality yet besides connecting to database.
 No JUnit testing yet.

 ## Future/ Goals

-* Add a follow command so a user can follow another user.
-* Add a playlist/ collection table where users can add their favorite songs to.
+* ~~Add a playlist/ collection table where users can add their favorite songs to.~~
-* Cover edge cases such as duplicate usernames, and make sure empty entries aren't valid for creating an account.
+* ~~Cover edge cases such as duplicate usernames~~, and make sure empty entries aren't valid for creating an account.
+* Finish unfollow method
 * Clean up code in Loader.java.
 * Add more documentation.
+* Recommend songs.
 * Fully test out application to make sure edge cases are covered and no major bugs using JUnit.
 * Creating a frontend to connect to the backend using Javascript, and Javascript frameworks such as React or Vue and Bootstrap.